JDN89/AOC/AOC/2022/rust/README.md

 ? on option value passes the wrapped value to the calling function and returns early if the wrapped value is None

 ## Day 5:

+- When I use map, I should `collect` the result or otherwise the iterator won't get CONSUMED
+    - Iterators are lazy, meaning the compuation won't be preformed until you consume the iterator with `.collect()`
+- An alternitive is using the for each method or a for loop

 use nom:

  - [nom combinators] (https://docs.rs/nom/latest/nom/combinator/fn.map_res.html)